 - Test the Exchange Server Connection

 - Enable Autodiscover on the Exchange Server

 - Enable Exchange HTTP Protocol (EXPR) as an Outlook Provider

 - Put the Autodiscover Domain as the Hostname

-Once these steps have been completed, each SalesLoft user can connect to Microsoft EWS.
+Once these steps have been completed, each SalesLoft user can in one of the following ways: